 Not shown here is Sully's portrait "Fanny Kemble as Herself" (1834) is in the collection of the White House in Washington D.C.
 It is the image we have used to accompany this episode of the podcast.
 Fanny seems to have owned it herself, and passed it on to her daughter, Sarah Butler Wister.
 It's not clear to me how it got to the White House, perhaps her grandson Owen Wister, who was a friend of President Theodore Roosevelt, had something to do with it.
 I've written about that painting in more detail on our Facebook page.

 Many prints of Fanny and Charles Kemble, made from paintings by London painters in 1830, were widely distributed on both sides of the Atlantic even before their trip to America.
 Here are two such prints, in which the famous Kemble aquiline nose can be clearly seen on both the daughter and her father.
 (The captions are from an autobiography by the actress and manager Louisa Lane Drew, who saw Fanny perform when she was a child.)

 Below is a panoramic view of the city of Philadelphia as Fanny Kemble would have found it when she arrived in the 1830s.
 Though nowadays Philadelphia has the rather unfortunate reputation of being dirty and strewn with trash, in the first half of the 19th Century it was famed for its cleanliness and neatness.
 On Saturday mornings the entire city would emerge and clean the front steps and sidewalk in front of their houses, by sluicing them with immense tubs of water.
 "The town appears to be in a perfect frenzy of cleanliness," wrote Fanny in her journal.
 "And of a Saturday morning, early, the streets are really impossible, except for a good swimmer.
 'Cleanliness', says the old saw, 'is next to Godliness'.
 Philadelphia must be very near heaven."

-This view of the city, made from around 1850, was drawn from the steeple of the Independence Hall, looking west along Chestnut Street.
-The Chestnut Street Theatre where Fanny and Charles Kemble performed in 1832 is the second building from the corner, on the right.
+This view of the city, made in 1838, was drawn from the steeple of the Independence Hall, looking west along Chestnut Street.
+The Chestnut Street Theatre where Fanny and Charles Kemble performed, is the second building from the corner, on the right.